Skip to main content

 • Client name associated with the ticket or project.

-📝Note: You cannot create recurring events from SuperOps, but all recurring events from Outlook will be replicated here.
+📝Note: You cannot create recurring events from SuperOps, but all recurring events from Outlook or Google Calendar will be replicated here.

 Did this answer your question?